 Keeping up your fitness has plenty of health benefits for both you and your baby.
 It’s a good idea to talk to your doctor before starting a new exercise program while pregnant, though.
 Some funds will pay a benefit towards your membership at affiliated gyms, or even contribute to personal training sessions (if recommended and documentation is completed by your doctor).

-When you're pregnant, the increased hormones in your body can affect your response to plaque, leading to dental issues during or after pregnancy.5 While that doesn’t happen to everyone, most Extras Policies already include some level of Dental Cover.
+When you’re pregnant, the pregnancy hormones in your body can make gums more sensitive to dental plaque and can lead to gum disease and tooth decay, leading to dental issues during or after pregnancy.
+While that doesn’t happen to everyone, most Extras Policies already include some level of Dental Cover.

 Navigating pregnancy can be pretty overwhelming!
 Sorting out your Health Insurance may feel like one more thing to worry about, but having a suitable policy can give you invaluable peace of mind.
 The iSelect team can take care of one item on your pre-baby to-do list and help you find the policy best suited to your unique needs.
 Compare policies yourself online or call 1800 784 772 and get personalised help from our friendly team.*